zey9991/research_report/pendle/v2fee/relative/V2 Fee Optimization Relative.md

 In polynomial model, we make the following assumptions:

 - **FeeRatio only has a contemporaneous effect** on EfficientRatio, so we do not include any time-lagged terms in the model.
 This is essentially equivalent to a fixed-coefficient regression model that does not account for time-series properties.
-- **FeeRatio has a nonlinear impact** on EfficientRatio, meaning it will generally maximize EfficientRatio at some point.
 - The **coefficients remain fixed** over time, i.e., they do not change over time t.

 If we assume that $$\varepsilon_t$$ follows an **independently and identically distributed normal distribution** for all t, we can estimate the parameters using **Ordinary Least Squares (OLS)**.